0xPolygonMiden/miden-node/README.md

     docker ps
     ```

-    After running this command you should see the name of the container `miden-node` being outputed and marked as `Up`.
+    After running this command you should see the name of the container `miden-node` being outputted and marked as `Up`.

 ### Debian Packages